cronvel/http-requester/documentation.md

 # HTTP Requester

-Perform HTTP request like a boss!
+Perform HTTP requests like a boss!
 A command line utility that supports HTTP, HTTPS, Websocket and server creation.

 Ideal for testing and debugging.